kyma-project/cli/README.md

 ## Installation

-For the latest release and installation instructions, see the [release page](https://github.com/kyma-project/cli/releases)
+For the installation instructions, see the [release page](https://github.com/kyma-project/cli/releases).

 ## Usage